wp-plugins/post-state-tags/readme.txt

 == Description ==

 Highlights the left border color and background color and reformats the post status as visual color tags in the wordpress admin post list view.
+Supports the standard Wordpress status for: Published (no styling), Future (Grey), Draft (blue), Pending (green), Private (yellow), Protected (red), Sticky (purple tag only), Archived (brown, via [Archive Post Status](http://wordpress.org/plugins/archived-post-status/) plugin)

+= Posts/Pages Features =

+* Adds a left thick border color and highlights the line with a light background color, similar to the comments and plugins admin views.
+* Modifies the post status tags added to a Page/Post name to have a tag appearance with matching background color and dashicon
+* Both these changes make it super easy to spot the variety of types of post status in the admin view
+* Supports all Wordpress Post status values: Published (no styling), Future (Grey), Draft (blue), Pending (green), Private (yellow), Protected (red), Sticky (purple tag only)
+* Support for additional post statuses Archived (brown) via [Archive Post Status](http://wordpress.org/plugins/archived-post-status/) plugin
+* Supports the 4.2 status (in black) of the Front Page and Posts Page (blog page) to easily spot those pages

+> Some inspiration for the tags was taken from the [WordPress Landing Pages](http://wordpress.org/plugins/landing-pages/)

 == Installation ==